peterhinch/micropython-tft-gui/README.md

  * ``cb_move`` Callback function which will run when the user moves the knob or the value is changed.
  * ``cbm_args`` A list of arguments for the above callback.
 Default ``[]``.
  * ``value`` Initial value.
-Default 0.0: knob will be at its most counterclockwise position.
+Default 0.0: knob will be at its most counter-clockwise position.

 Methods:
  * ``value`` Optional argument ``val``.
-If set, moves the knob to correspond to a new value, otherwise returns the control's current value.
-Range 0.0 to 1.0.
+If set, adjusts the pointer to correspond to the new value.
+ The move callback will run.
+The method constrains the range to 0.0 to 1.0.
+Always returns the control's value.

 ## Class Checkbox